-Meanwhile, downstairs the gallery was turned around by the incredible Polly Smith and her team from Blue Bay Events.
+Meanwhile, downstairs the gallery was turned around by the incredible Polly Smith and her team from Blue Bay Events (one of our recommended Dorset wedding suppliers).
 In fact Durlston Castle wedding photographs would not be complete without the organisational skills and experience of Polly and her team.
 The room looked amazing, purple/ pink flowers from Charlie Trim decorated almost every horizontal surface and a subtle seaside them was revealed.
 With the additions from Perfectly Pretty Linen the room was perfect.

 Durlston Castle Wedding Breakfast Photographs

 Guests were greeted by a surfboard shaped table plan.
 The wedding tables were named after beaches and seaside places.
 Place names were written on hand painted pebbles.
 Yes the bride and groom and gone to the painstaking trouble of acquiring and hand paining individual pebbles!
 As a feather in the cap of the seaside theme the top table even overlooked the sea.

 Seventh Wave Catering again showed off their culinary skills, causing a happy silence to descend during wedding breakfast.
 In contrast the wedding speeches were a pretty raucous affair.
 With full on belly laughter and even some hilarious heckling during the father of the bride’s speech.

 Durlston Castle Wedding Evening Reception Photographs